Love brings us together

-Acts of service is serving your spouse in a way you know they will appreciate, and feel loved by.
+Acts of service are serving your spouse in a way you know they will appreciate, and feel loved by.

 It means “I am here with you.”, and lets the other person know you are aware of them and love them.

-This is an fun way to show love, and build memories with someone.
+This is a fun way to show love, and build memories with someone.